 Most importantly, the work of the right editor will help you actually reach your goals for the content.
 The expertise of the editor helps ensure you’re not wasting your time and money on editing that just fixes grammar.

 When the client mentioned above hired me as a senior substantive editor to work on the HR white papers, those documents suddenly became a viable asset in the company’s arsenal of tools to support its work and image in the industry.
 The papers were offered to current customers as a way of reinforcing the value of the company’s services and getting repeat engagements.
 They also were shared with industry stakeholders who could influence others’ opinions of the company.
 The papers were offered to potential topflight employees to demonstrate expertise and convince them to take employment offers.
 They even were used in direct marketing efforts to appeal to potential new customers.
-The cost of hiring the editor was recouped many times over in the advantages gained.
+The cost of hiring the editor was recouped many times in the advantages gained.

 For more information about senior substantive editing and how it works, watch this blog.
 Subscribe if you would like notifications sent to your inbox.
 If you need assistance with a project right now, call Kindra Foster at Foster Executive Writing & Editing: 402-601-5483.
 Or email firstname.lastname@example.org.